 Co/Prerequisites.
-Course corequisites and prerequisites ensure that the student has the minimum level of knowledge and/or skills to be successful in the specific course or program.
+Course co-requisites and prerequisites ensure that the student has the minimum level of knowledge and/or skills to be successful in the specific course or program.
 The skills, concepts, and proficiencies learned in the prerequisite are not taught in the subsequent course.
-Corequisite and prerequisite information for a course, if any, appears in the "Prerequisite" area of the catalog description.
+Co-requisite and prerequisite information for a course, if any, appears in the "Prerequisite" area of the catalog description.
 For registration purposes, if a student is currently enrolled in a prerequisite course, that student may enroll in a subsequent course contingent on successful completion of the prerequisite.
 If the student is unsuccessful in the prerequisite, he/she will be dropped automatically from the subsequent course.

 Advisories.
 Advisories are recommendations made to enhance or deepen the student's learning experience in a course.
 While the advisory skills and proficiencies are not required in order for a student to be successful in the course, advisories should be taken seriously.
 For specific information, students should consult their counselor or faculty advisor.
-Solano Community College has established recommended minimum English and math standards for Associate-Degree level courses across the disciplines to advise students of the levels of writing, reading, and math skills they should have in order to have the most beneficial learning experience.
+Solano College has established recommended minimum English and math standards for Associate-Degree level courses across the disciplines to advise students of the levels of writing, reading, and math skills they should have in order to have the most beneficial learning experience.
 Advisory information for a course appears in the "Course Advisory" area of the catalog description.
 The recommended minimum skill level in English in an Associate-Degree level course (SCC minimum English standard) is eligibility for enrollment in one English course one level below English 001.
-The recommended minimum skill level in mathematics in an Associate-Degree level course (SCC minimum Math standard) is eligibility for enrollment in elementary algebra (MATH 330).
+The recommended minimum skill level in mathematics in an Associate-Degree level course (SCC minimum Math standard) is eligibility for enrollment in elementary algebra (Math 330).

 Verification of a Co/Prerequisite.
-Students desiring to enroll in a course or program that specifies a co/prerequisite course and who have completed such a course at an institution other than Solano Community College must submit documentation to verify this completion.
-This documentation (unofficial or official transcript or report card) must be presented to a counselor, faculty advisor, or division dean or Office of Admissions or Records.
+Students desiring to enroll in a course or program that specifies a co/prerequisite course and who have completed such a course at an institution other than Solano College must submit documentation to verify this completion.